Cursor Automations, without drift

 Related research

-An evergreen operating model for Cursor subagents and skills, focused on scope ledgers, rule precedence, review evidence, and team training.
+An operating model for Cursor subagents and skills: scope ledgers, rule precedence, artifact-first review, and a one-branch training drill.